tlequernaque/vol_1_eCommBckEnd/README.md

 ## Credits
-Christina Hall and Terry Lequernaque.
+Christina Hall and Blair Millet.

 ## Contact / Questions
-  If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/blairrrrwho).
+  If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/tlequernaque).
-  For any questions or inquiries, you can reach me at blair10324@gmail.com for further information.
+  For any questions or inquiries, you can reach me at t.lequernaque@yahoo.com for further information.